grokctl/fix-node-scheduler/README.md

 ### Install statefulset application

-#### You need to set schedulerName=`sfs-scheduler` because we have our scheduler now.
-Its name is sfs-scheduler.
+#### You need to set schedulerName=`fix-node-scheduler` because we have our scheduler now.
+Its name is fix-node-scheduler.
 I already set in example statefulset resource.
 ```bash
 kubectl apply -f example-statefulset.yaml
 ```